Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 into a special container format.
 A typical name for such a container file is _gmapsupp_xxx.img_.

 QMS does support maps loaded from gmapsupp container files.
 It doesn't allow the use of single tiles.

+## Which raster map formats are supported?

+There are various sources of raster maps in various formats.

+QMS supports raster formats that are
+* supported by `GDAL`.
+Create a VRT file for the given raster map.
+Then it can be used in QMS.
+To get a list of formats supported by `GDAL` run `gdaltransform.exe --formats` in a console window.
+* of type RMAP, GEMF, JNX (formats directly loaded by QMS).

+An advantage of the GEMF format is that reading the tiles from the map file is very fast.

+The [MOBAC Mobile Atlas Creator](http://mobac.sourceforge.net/ "MOBAC main page") can be used as a source of raster maps.
+With the help of this application the user can load tiles of on-line maps as well as some other map formats and save them as raster maps.
+Use GEMF or RMAP as output formats.
+For details check the [MOBAC Wiki](http://mobac.sourceforge.net/wiki/index.php/Main_Page "MOBAC wiki main page").

+The proprietary Mapsforge vector map format, which is rather popular on mobile phones, can be read by the latest version of MOBAC.
+After converting a mapsforge map to a GEMF map with MOBAC, the GEMF map can be loaded with QMS. _Remark:_ This conversion can take some time depending on the size and the structure of the map!

+The [MAPC2MAPC64 map converter](http://mapc2mapc64.software.informer.com/5.1/ "MAPC2MAC64 map converter") is designed as a converter between various raster map formats.

 ## How to use Russian military and similar raster maps with QMapShack?